 How to Hire Employees in Montenegro

-You’re required by law to hire all Montenegro employees using an employment contract.
+You’re required by law to hire all Montenegro employees using a written employment contract concluded prior to their start date.
 You can tailor the contract to the employee’s position and choose a fixed-term or indefinite option.
-However, fixed-term contracts are only permitted for up to two years.
+However, fixed-term contracts are only permitted for up to three years.
 All contracts should be in the local language and include certain terms such as salary, benefits, working hours, and termination requirements.
 Your offer letter and contract should also include monetary amounts in EUR.

 Montenegro Employment Compliance Laws